 Vectoring plastics is similar to vectoring other materials.
 First, experiment to determine if the plastic can be cut with the laser.
-Plastics that are up to 1/16 inch thick can usually be cut in a single pass.
+Plastics that are up to 1/16 inch (1.5 mm) thick can usually be cut in a single pass.
 Thicker plastics may need two passes.